JustGoscha/justgoscha.github.io/_posts/2014-07-20-troubled-times-with-selenium.md

   done()
 ```

-**or if you want the with just a substring... of a value for example**
+**or if you want to check with just a substring... of a value for example**

 ```coffeescript
 .then (elements)->